67 Weird Scholarships for College Students in 2025 (+ Some Still Open for 2024!)

 • Details & How to Apply: Tall Clubs International Scholarship

 You can actually get a scholarship for being tall!
-If you fit the requirements, head on over to the website and fill out an application.
+If you fit the requirements, head on over to the website and fill out an application (the application window opens on January 1, 2025).
 There are a few important dates to be aware of in the scholarship process, so be sure to mark them on your calendar.

 blank greeting card with flowers in background